 of sharing time together.
 It will also let them relax and feel calmer.

 Be affectionate and respectful.
 Children with ASD often need a hug, just like other children.
 Sometimes they need

 this much more than other children.
-But some children don't like to be touched.
-Respect
+But some children don't like to be touched at

 Show your love and interest.
 Children with ASD may have trouble showing their feelings.
 But they still need to